samtcwong/yotepresto-automator/README.md

 - [Python 3.7.2](https://www.python.org/)
 - [ChromeDriver (Selenium Web Driver)](https://chromedriver.chromium.org/getting-started)
 - [BeautifulSoup4 for html parsing](https://www.crummy.com/software/BeautifulSoup/bs4/doc/)

+## Usage

+1. Install dependencies above if necessary.
+2. Create a copy of the .envexample and fill out your username and password (don't forget to encode them with base64)
+3. Ensure your yotepresto account is funded with the money you want automatically loaned out.
+4. Run `make loop`
+5. Sit back and relax as the magic happens, when new loans appear this solution should now automatically fund and checkout new loan applications.
+6. ...
+7. `$$$`

+## Roadmap

+1. Improve the CLI (execute different types of tasks based on CLI flags) -- replacing the current commented out code
+2. Add configuration/re-configuration of user and lending settings
+3. Schedule loan out page refreshes via crontabs
+4. Address code quality issues
+5. Localize README.md into Spanish

 ## A note to the team at yotepresto.com